Out Now or Coming Soon…

 Graham, S. and D. Wood (2003) ‘Digitising Surveillance: Categorisation, Space, Inequality’, Critical Social Policy, 23(2): 227-248.

 These three early collaborative pieces all deal with algorithms and what would now be called ‘big data’.
 I think they stand up pretty well.
-‘Digitising Surveillance’ is still my most cited work – well, anyone doing work on digital surveillance, algorithms, big data and so on SHOULD have read it. 😉
+‘Digitising Surveillance’ (with Steve Graham) was until recently my most cited work – well, anyone doing work on digital surveillance, algorithms, big data etc. SHOULD have read it ;-), but recently the piece on facial recognition with Lucas Introna has overtaken it, and I think it’s finally being seen as the path-breaking work that it was.

 Surveillance Capitalism and Platform Surveillance